KirbyLV/D3TrackReporter/README.md

 ## Building and serving
 The configurations have been updated to build this project and serve it locally.
 To build, run `npm run build`.
-To run this as a local server, cd to the dist directory and run 1npx serve -s`
+To run this as a local server, cd to the dist directory and run `npx serve -s`